devtron-labs/devtron-installation-script/README.md

 ### Access devtron dashboard

 #### Dashboard URL
-devtron dashboard in now available at the `BASE_URL/dashboard`, where `BASE_URL` is same as provided in `values.yaml` in case of installation via helm chart OR provided in `charts/template/configmap-secret.yaml` in case of installation via kubectl.
+Devtron dashboard in now available at the `BASE_URL/dashboard`, where `BASE_URL` is same as provided in `values.yaml` in case of installation via helm chart OR provided in `charts/template/configmap-secret.yaml` in case of installation via kubectl.

 #### Login credentials
 For login use username:`admin` and for password run command mentioned below.